 Previously, the ESL UK team would create their show rundowns using Google Sheets, but they found rundown creation was slow due to frequent timing formula mistakes.
 For Sam, one of the biggest wins from switching to Shoflo was that it took less time to create his rundowns:

 “Shoflo is built for the purpose of writing rundowns and Google Sheets isn’t.
 It felt tremendously fast, whereas writing rundowns on Google Sheets was arduous and long.”

-Using Shoflo means Sam can write his rundowns in less time and no longer has the headache of unraveling Google Sheet formula errors.
+Using Shoflo's event production software means Sam can write his rundowns in less time and no longer has the headache of unraveling Google Sheet formula errors.
 Shoflo also ensures ESL UK’s teams are always in sync - whether they are producing an event held in a single location, to more complex broadcasts with crews working across different European cities.